 Where the individual is vulnerable and unvaccinated, more robust control measures or reasonable adjustments to their role must be made.
-In relation to unvaccinated CEV staff or those who are 28 weeks pregnant or more, where the risk cannot be adequately reduced, these staff are supported to work from home, unless robust control measures or reasonable pregnant or breastfeeding
+In relation to unvaccinated CEV staff or those who are 28 weeks pregnant or more, where the risk cannot be adequately reduced, these staff are supported to work from home, unless robust control measures or reasonable adjustment to their role can be implemented.